malditogeek/redisrecord/README.markdown

 # RedisRecord
 A "virtual" Object Relational Mapper on top of [Redis](http://redis.googlecode.com).

-This is just a proof-of-concept.
-Allows you to create relationships between classes <br/>
+This is a proof-of-concept.
+Allows you to create schema-less data structures and <br/>
-and store them in Redis, a key-value storage.
-Totally schema-less.
+build relationships between them, using Redis as storage.

 ## Author
 Mauro Pompilio <hackers.are.rockstars@gmail.com>

 ## License
 MIT

 ## Example